jkbstrmen/snark-tool/README.md

 Snark tool is simple tool for snarks analysis.
 Snark is [cubic graph](https://en.wikipedia.org/wiki/Cubic_graph) with [girth](https://en.wikipedia.org/wiki/Girth_(graph_theory)) at least 5 and cyclic edge connectivity at least 4.

 ## Use as library

-Include snark-tool as a dependency in your Cargo.toml configuration file.
+Include snark-tool in your Cargo project by adding as a dependency to your Cargo.toml configuration file.

 ```toml
 [dependencies]